-Hardness: polynomial reduction from SAT
+Hardness: polynomial reduction from SAT (proof on blackboard)

 Reducing reachability to SAT

 The formula uses one boolean variable for each event and each condition.
 Its satisfying assignments are those that correspond to a reachable marking m' (i.e. concurrent sets of conditions) in Q.